Art and state

 “L’etat, c’est moi”

 Rigaud’s monumental portrait displays a life-size, full-body depiction of Louis XIV.
-The composition recalls Anthony Van Dyck’s 1635 Charles I Dismounted.
+The composition recalls Anthony Van Dyck’s 1635 Charles I at the Hunt.
 Louis, as the focal point, stands in the center of the canvas, his body angled slightly while his face is turned to meet the viewer with the confidence and directness expected from a king.

 Billowing embroidered silk curtains form an honorific canopy over the King’s head while the lavish carpeting creates an opulent environment worthy of the king’s presence.
 To the left, a marble column sits atop a gilded base, symbolizing the strength of the monarch while again recalling the classical era.